benrbryant/JavaScript_Functions/README.md

 ## Exercise 5: Data Plan Status

-Write an function that will display feedback on cell phone data usage.
+Write a function that will display feedback on cell phone data usage.
 Cell phone plans for this particular company give you a certain amount of data every 30 days which must be used or they are lost (no rollover).
 We want to track the average amount of data used per day and inform the user if they are using too much data or can